 - Academic year (residential) SM1 EPI 42.5 credit students are limited to a maximum of 3.75 online credits in any semester and a maximum of 10 online credits overall out of the required 42.5 credits for the SM1 EPI 42.5 credit degree.
-If you have concerns contact: edigiova@hsph.harvard.edu - Summer-only SM1 EPI 42.5 credit students are limited to a maximum of 6.25 online credits in any semester and a maximum of 11.25 online credits overall out of the required 42.5 credits for the SM1 EPI 42.5 credit degree.
+If you have concerns contact: inoves@hsph.harvard.edu - Summer-only SM1 EPI 42.5 credit students are limited to a maximum of 6.25 online credits in any semester and a maximum of 11.25 online credits overall out of the required 42.5 credits for the SM1 EPI 42.5 credit degree.
 If you have concerns contact: jnoyes@hsph.harvard.edu - Academic year (residential) SM2 EPI 80 credit students are limited to a maximum of 3.75 online credits in any semester and a maximum of 10 online credits overall out of the required 80 credits for the SM2 EPI 80 credit degree.
 If you have concerns contact: chunting@hsph.harvard.edu

-Students are expected to audit the number of online courses they have enrolled in during their time in the program.
+Students are expected to audit the number of online credits they have enrolled in during their time in the program.
 The Department of Epidemiology will audit student transcripts twice per year to confirm they are not exceeding limits.

-3.6 INDEPENDENT STUDY/TUTORIAL (EPI 300)
+3.6 INDEPENDENT STUDY (EPI 300)

-Enrollment for an independent study/tutorial represents an agreement between the student and a faculty member that the student will work on a specific project, which will be supervised by the faculty member, and must be approved by the student's advisor (and the supervising faculty member if not the advisor).
-SM2 and SM1 students may register for up to 5 credits of EPI 300 for thesis research and writing during the term in which the thesis is submitted.
-Doctoral students typically take 5 credits of EPI 300 for written exam preparation in the spring before taking the exam.
-Students considering enrolling in more than 5 credits for either of these purposes should consult with their advisor and the Assistant Director of Graduate Studies to ensure degree requirements are being met.
+Student may enroll in independent study credits during the academic year if they plan to pursue research or additional curricular work with a Harvard Chan faculty member.
+Enrolling in independent study represents an agreement between the student and a faculty member that the student will work on a specific project, which will be supervised by the faculty member, and must be approved by the student's advisor (and the supervising faculty member if not the advisor).

+SM2 and SM1 students may register for up to 5 credits of EPI 300 for thesis research/writing during the term in which the thesis is submitted.
+Doctoral students typically enroll in 5 credits of EPI 300 for written exam preparation in the spring before taking the exam.
+Students considering enrolling in more than 5 credits for either of these purposes should consult with their advisor and a member of the academic team.